 Right near the bottom, greater in quantity than only the sauce’s garlic extract and its emulsifier.

 It’s so low down that its presence isn’t going to affect the taste of the sauce and it probably won’t hit above the Vengeance’s three out of ten heat, either.

 I did find the lack of pepper flavour in that oil quite disappointing but, fortunately for me, this isn’t another infused oil.
 It’s a barbecue sauce, which means it should have plenty going on without it.

-After all, barbecue sauces are made to be sweet, sticky, smokey and molasses-heavy, not to focus on their chilli content.
+After all, barbecue sauces are made to be sweet, sticky, smoky and molasses-heavy, not to focus on their chilli content.
 For the most part, chipōtle is only ever added for its smokiness and mild heat.